LzrBear/tutorial-java-webapp/README.md

 ## Other notes
 - pom.xml contains maven build configurations
 - web.xml contains how glassfish will host the service (this gets packaged into the war)

+# TODO

+Currently no easy way to run a dev instance of the web service to debug. no embedded tomcat server or anything. work out how to do this (similair to how spring boot works)